AndreaPrestia/sandlo-db/README.md

 - improve code quality
 - manage max memory allocation and memory cleanup of older entities, with specific policy, when the threshold is reached
 - expand code coverage with unit testing
-- make benchmarking
+- write benchmarking
-- make safety tests
+- write safety tests
-- make robustness tests (with a lot of concurrent requests shouldn't be crash, corrupted or inconsistent data, race conditions not satisfied and so on)
+- write robustness tests (with a lot of concurrent requests shouldn't be crash, corrupted or inconsistent data, race conditions not satisfied and so on)